hyperledger-archives/ursa/docs/source/community/join_the_discussion.rst

 ====

 Hyperledger's RocketChat server is the place to go for real-time chat about everything from quick help to involved discussions.
-Be mindful that chat can sometimes disclude participants who are not available at that time.
+Be mindful that chat can sometimes exclude participants who are not available at that time.
 Discussions with broad impact to the community should take place on the mail list.